thunderbird89/esf/stories/story-knock-knock.md

 > "Nine hours to the jump bridge, Commander.
 I know that's not what you want to hear.
 We're eight hours behind schedule for the fight."

-> "Eight hours, eight days—doesn't matter, Admiral.
+> "Eight hours, eight days - doesn't matter, Admiral.
 We hold until you arrive or we don't hold at all."

 Another delay.